scalar-labs/scalar-kubernetes/docs/ConfigureScalarDB.md

 ### Using Scalar DB Schema Loader

 Scalar DB Schema Loader lets you create or delete a scalar DB schema based on a provided schema file.
-The released versions of `scalar DB schema loader` can be downloaded from [releases](https://github.com/scalar-labs/scalardb/releases) page.
+The released versions of the `scalar DB schema loader` can be downloaded from the [releases](https://github.com/scalar-labs/scalardb/releases) page.
-To create a schema for scalar DB server using scalar DB schema loader, please follow the instructions provided in this [file](https://github.com/scalar-labs/scalardb/blob/master/schema-loader/README.md).
+To create a schema for the scalar DB server using the scalar DB schema loader, please follow the instructions provided in this [file](https://github.com/scalar-labs/scalardb/blob/master/schema-loader/README.md).

 ## Configure database properties